Human penis: Semen displacement

 The shape of the human penis is thought to have evolved as a result of sperm competition.
 Semen displacement is an adaptation of the shape of the penis to draw foreign semen away from the cervix.
-This means that in the event of a rival male's sperm residing within the reproductive tract of a female, the human penis is able to displace the rival sperm, replacing it with his own.
+This means that in the event of a rival male's sperm occupying the reproductive tract of a female, the human penis is able to displace the rival sperm, replacing it with his own.

 Semen displacement has two main benefits for a male.
-Firstly, by displacing a rival male's sperm, the risk of the rival sperm fertilising the egg is reduced, thus minimising the risk of sperm competition.
-Secondly, the male replaces the rival's sperm with his own, therefore increasing his own chance of fertilising the egg and successfully reproducing with the female.
+Firstly, by displacing a rival male's sperm, the risk of the rival sperm fertilising the egg is reduced.
+Secondly, the male replaces the rival's sperm with his own, thereby increasing the probability of his fertilising the egg and successfully reproducing with the female.
 However, males have to ensure they do not displace their own sperm.
-It is thought that the relatively quick loss of erection after ejaculation, penile hypersensitivity following ejaculation, and the shallower, slower thrusting of the male after ejaculation, prevents this from occurring.
+It is thought that the relatively quick loss of erection after ejaculation, penile hypersensitivity following ejaculation, and the shallower, slower thrusting of the male after ejaculation prevent this from occurring.

 The coronal ridge is the part of the human penis thought to have evolved to allow for semen displacement.
 Research has studied how much semen is displaced by differently shaped artificial genitals.
 This research showed that, when combined with thrusting, the coronal ridge of the penis is able to remove the seminal fluid of a rival male from within the female reproductive tract.
 It does this by forcing the semen under the frenulum of the coronal ridge, causing it to collect behind the coronal ridge shaft.
 When model penises without a coronal ridge were used, less than half the artificial sperm was displaced, compared to penises with a coronal ridge.